-- How to determine if reporting an eBay customer is the best option.
+I’ll also discuss common buyer scams to look out for and how to determine if reporting an eBay customer is the best option.

-How to Report a Buyer on eBay
+How To Report a Buyer on eBay: Step-by-Step

 Follow these steps to report an eBay buyer.